Keema Matar – Mincemeat and Peas Curry

 • a pinch of salt.

-Add in the bowl of tomatoes and yogurt.
+Add in the bowl of tomatoes and stuff.
 Cook, stirring regularly, until the juice starts coming out of the tomatoes.
 Bring to a boil, then turn down the heat and simmer for 15-20 minutes.
 Stir regularly and add a little water if the curry dries out.
 It should have liquid in the pot but not be soupy